felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 {{< figure src="/img/finished-devops-handbook.jpg" position="center" caption="DONE!" >}}

 So, **here is my challenge to you**.
 Before moving on to [Part 2](#part-2), find a book you feel OK experimenting on.
-If you do it on the book you're holding right now, you would _seriously_ make my day (I'm not kidding!).
+If you choose to use the book you're holding right now, you would _seriously_ make my day (I'm not kidding!).
 Apply a clean, *strong* book suplex to it, as flat as you can make it.
 It doesn't matter if it is a softcover or hardcover; the book suplex will work on any book, [including the dictionary](/img/larousse-fold.jpg).
 Most people fear that the book will instantly break in half, but in my experience that never happens.
 You generally have to work pretty hard to even get a single page to fall out of a book,